Cancer Currents for April 2014

 The three group projects presented were on Tobacco, Alcohol, and Addiction; Eating Disorders and Disordered Eating; and Obesity vs Anorexia.
-The Valley News was there to report on the event (Hartford Area Career and Technical Center Students Get Outside for Real-World Learning)
+The Valley News was also there to report on the event.

 Jason Moore to Present Presidential Faculty Lecture on Monday, March 31

 Jason Moore, Third Century Professor, Professor of Genetics and Community and Family Medicine at Geisel, will deliver the 26th Presidential Faculty Lecture on Monday, March 31, 2014 from 4 to 5 pm in Alumni Hall, Hopkins Center.
 His lecture, "Bioinformatics: 25 years of integrating the Biological Sciences," will be followed with a reception.